 Students may have the opportunity to complete a portion of their program of study through online courses.
-Online courses are supported through services provided by a third-party.
-These online courses are specifically designed for the student who will be accessing online courses from a standard home or personal computer.
-For more information, contact the academic department for additional policies and recommended technology specifications to ensure an optimal learning experience in online courses.
+Distance education courses are supported through services provided by a third-party.
+These distance education courses are specifically designed for the student who will be accessing online courses from a standard home or personal computer.
+For more information, contact the academic department for additional policies and recommended technology specifications to ensure an optimal learning experience in distance education courses.

-An online course is a course in which:
+A distance education course is a course in which:

-• More than half of the course content is delivered electronically using the internet or other computer-based method;

-- Teaching is conducted from a remote location; - Students have access to the instructor remotely, in-person, or both; and - Learning is achieved through an integrated learning experience.
+- More than half of the course content is delivered electronically using the Internet or other computer-based method; - Teaching is conducted from a remote location; - Students have access to the instructor remotely, in-person, or both; and - Learning is achieved through an integrated learning experience.

-Residential students are limited to taking no more than 50% of their total program credits online.
+Residential students are limited to taking no more than 50% of their total program credits via distance education.
 Current residential students who wish to transfer into a fully online program must meet the minimum standards of satisfactory academic progress at the time in which the request is made.